seo-young-kim/seo-young-kim/README.md

 ## seo-young-kim
 ### Hi there 👋
+- 🔭 I just started GitHub.
+If you have a good nickname for me, please recommend it.
+- 😄 I like problem solving.
 - 🌱 I’m currently learning docker, machine learning, python
 - 🤔 Developers who want to write code that is easy to read and easy to find errors.
 - 👯 I want to become a developer who wants to collaborate.